 Tips for constructing effective affirmations

-- Think about the areas of your life you would want to change.
+Think about the areas of your life you would want to change.
 It could be behavioral or career-related or even social.
-Whatever you want to change to has to be in line with your core values and be around things that matter most to you.
+Whatever you want to change has to align with your core values and be around things that matter most to you.
 Base your affirmations on the changes you want to make.

 To further make the affirmations more powerful you can;